 For example, through the digitisation and active trading of their production, mining and manufacturing can improve the performance of their distribution and the effectiveness of their capital supply.
-This will require the development of management skills to take advantage of the new digital finance environment.
+This will require developing management skills to take advantage of the new Digital Finance environment.

-Technology Developers - To build and sell globallyrelevant algorithms, systems and processes informed by advanced research into the evolving digital finance sector.
+Technology Developers - To build and sell globally- relevant algorithms, systems and processes informed by advanced research into the evolving digital finance sector.

-Regulators/Legal Experts - To actively and positively shape an algorithmically driven regulatory framework for the next generation financial markets.
+Regulators/Legal Experts - To actively and positively shape an algorithmically driven regulatory framework for the next generation of financial markets.
 To develop the skills to lead regulatory governance in and for a distributed real-time trading environment.
-Participation can also help facilitate the appropriate regulatory structures and systems to enable trust and reliability to be built into the regulatory framework - upfront.
+Participation can also help facilitate the appropriate regulatory structures and systems to build trust and reliability into the regulatory framework - upfront.